googleapis/google-api-php-client/README.md

 ## Code Quality ##

 Run the PHPUnit tests with PHPUnit.
-You can configure and API key and token in BaseTest.php to run all calls, but this will require some setup on the Google Developer Console.
+You can configure an API key and token in BaseTest.php to run all calls, but this will require some setup on the Google Developer Console.

     phpunit tests/